 With 30% of the land area protected by national parks, wildlife refuges, and preserves, Costa Rica hiking reveals a variety of well-marked trails for the adventurer.
 Hike through rainforests, amble along beaches, and pull yourself up the side of a mountain – Costa Rica is a destination both for those who wish to push themselves and those who prefer to take their time.
 Guided hikes are one of the best ways to explore the outdoors and see the beauty of this country.
 There are a number of hiking trails in Costa Rica all defined by their unique location.
 After all, half the joy of a good hike is in experiencing the otherwise unreachable views.

-Arenal Volcano National Park is open daily from 8am- 3pm for hikers.
+Arenal Volcano National Park is open daily from 8 am- 3 pm for hikers.
 The park is over 7,114 acres with gorgeous views throughout of Arenal Volcano.
-Hike over old lava flows and through the primary rainforest.
-The trails will take you through areas of regenerating nature where a unique set of plant and animal species can be found.
+Hike for about 40 minutes over old lava flows and through the secondary rainforest on a guided hike to see frequently missed nature and wildlife.
+A professional naturalist will take you through areas of regenerating nature where a unique set of plant and animal species can be found.
+There multiple trails to discover within the park!
+Once you pay the park entrance fee, we suggest checking in at the park ranger station to get a map and recommendations if hitting the trails without a guide.

 Add this hike to your Family Classic Vacation Package itinerary!

 Rio Celeste, in the Guanacaste province, is a river so blue that in pictures it’s often mistaken for being photo-shopped!
 The color of the water truly needs to be seen by the naked eye to be believed.
-The guided Rio Celeste hike includes the chance to take a dip in natural hot springs around Tenorio Volcano.
-A guided full-day tour of this area is the way to go, with a five mile challenging hike and the chance to seek out the volcano’s furnace vents.
+A guided full-day tour of this area is the way to go, with a 3.4-mile in and out challenging hike and the chance to seek out the volcano’s furnace vents.
 The Rio Celeste waterfall on your way back down is a one of a kind sight to behold.
 Keep in mind though that this trail can be difficult for inexperienced hikers.
+Swimming in Tenorio Volcano National Park (where Rio Celeste is located) is prohibited.

 Add this hike to your Honeymoon Heaven Vacation Package itinerary!